Alekhya-Buthala/Explainable-AI-Loan-Approval/README.md

 The SHAP analysis helps identify which features have the greatest influence on the model's predictions, improving the transparency and interpretability of the loan approval process.

+## Dataset

+The complete training dataset is not included in this repository because of its large file size.

+A smaller `testData.csv` file is included in the repository for prediction testing.

+To run the complete training workflow, use the required loan application dataset and select it through the **Upload Loan Application Dataset** option.

 ## Project Workflow

 ```text